 Do as the Berliners do and grab a currywurst (a local favourite) and kick back at a Bierkeller (German beer house).

-Experience the world of espionage in an evening Eye Spy Berlin tour with our Local Guide, and enjoy a fascinating look into the Stasi (what was once the East German Secret Police).
+Experience the world of espionage in an optional evening Cold War & Cold drinks with our Local Guide, and enjoy a fascinating look into the Stasi (what was once the East German Secret Police).
 Then top off your time in Berlin with some of your new friends and explore the city’s legendary nightlife.
 With cool cocktail bars and some of the best techno clubs in the world, there are heaps of fun choices on offer.

 - Visit the moving Sachsenhausen concentration camp memorial